Stuttering speech therapist in Almaty — what you need to know

 Neurological disorders: prematurity, birth injuries, increased intracranial pressure, delayed motor development.
 In such cases, we work in conjunction with a neurologist and prescribe speech therapy massage.

-Early speech overload: when a child is pushed — forced to recite poems in front of guests, demanded to speak "correctly" at age 2.
-The brain cannot keep up with the flow, and a malfunction occurs in the speech center.
+Speech overload at an early age: when a child is pushed — forced to recite poems in front of guests, demanded to speak "correctly" at age 2.
+The brain cannot process the flow, and a disruption occurs in the speech center.

 At what age does stuttering most often appear

-The first peak of stuttering onset is between 2 and 5 years.
-This is a period of active phrase speech development: the child learns to form sentences, vocabulary grows, but the articulatory apparatus is not yet ready for this pace.
-The second surge is at 6-7 years, when school preparation begins and speech load sharply increases.
+The peak of the first manifestation of stuttering is from 2 to 5 years old.
+This is a period of active formation of phrasal speech: the child learns to build sentences, vocabulary grows, and the articulatory apparatus is not yet ready for such a pace.
+The second surge is at 6-7 years old, when preparation for school begins and speech load sharply increases.
 In adults, stuttering can occur after a traumatic brain injury, stroke, or severe stress.
-At any age, if hesitations last longer than 2-3 months, a consultation with a speech therapist specializing in stuttering is needed.
+At any age, if hesitations last longer than 2-3 months, a consultation with a stuttering speech therapist is needed.

-We don't "treat" stuttering — we teach a person to manage their speech.
-Our approach is based on three parallel, not sequential, directions.
-Without any one of them, the result will be unstable.
+We don’t “cure” stuttering — we teach a person to manage their speech.
+Our approach is based on three areas that run in parallel, not sequentially.
+Without any one of them, the result will not be lasting.

-Three directions: breathing, speech smoothness, relieving psychological tension
+Three areas: breathing, speech fluency, relieving psychological tension

 Breathing: we teach diaphragmatic (lower rib) breathing.
-A person who stutters often breathes with the upper chest, tensing the shoulders and neck on inhalation — this increases spasms.
-We establish a calm, silent inhale and a long, even exhale for speech.
-This takes 2-4 weeks, but moving forward without this stage is useless.
+A person who stutters often breathes with the upper chest, tensing shoulders and neck on inhalation — this increases spasms.
+We establish calm, silent inhalation and a long, steady exhalation for speech.
+This takes 2-4 weeks, but without this stage, moving forward is pointless.

-Removing psychological blocks: we work with logophobia.
-A person cannot speak freely if they are afraid of stumbling.
-We relieve fear through play situations (for children) and cognitive techniques (for adults).
+Relieving psychological tension: working on logophobia.
+A person cannot speak freely if they fear a stammer.
+We alleviate this fear through play-based situations (for children) and cognitive techniques (for adults).
 The client learns to accept their speech as it is and not fixate on "perfect pronunciation."

 Speech therapy massage for stuttering

 Speech therapy massage relieves tension in the muscles of the speech apparatus — lips, tongue, cheeks, soft palate.
-In stuttering, these muscles are often in a state of hypertonicity, especially during moments of blocking.
-We use relaxing techniques: stroking, vibration, and acupressure.
-We perform the massage before or in the middle of a session when we sense the person is tense.
-The course consists of 10-15 sessions, 2-3 times a week.
-For children, we often combine massage with articulation exercises.
-Important: massage should only be performed by a certified speech therapist — unprofessional intervention can worsen spasms.
+In stuttering, these muscles are often hypertonic, especially during a block.
+We use relaxing techniques: stroking, vibration, point pressure.
+Massage is done before or during a session when we sense the person is "tight."
+A course consists of 10-15 sessions, 2-3 times per week.
+In children, massage is often combined with articulation exercises.
+Important: massage should only be performed by a certified speech therapist — unprofessional intervention may increase spasms.

 Collaboration with a neurologist

 Stuttering is not only a speech issue but also a neurological problem.
 Many clients have accompanying diagnoses: minimal brain dysfunction, attention deficit disorder, increased excitability.
-We do not replace a doctor — we refer clients to a neurologist in Almaty if we see that correction is slow without medical support.
+We do not replace a doctor — we refer to a neurologist in Almaty if we see that correction is progressing slowly without medication support.
 A neurologist may prescribe mild sedatives, nootropics, or vascular therapy.
 Together, we adjust the session plan: if a child is hyperactive, we start with 15-minute sessions with frequent changes of activity.

 Vocal therapy and rhythm

-Stuttering correction at different ages requires different strategies.
-What works with a preschooler is useless for a teenager, and an adult needs different emphases.
-We do not use universal templates — we create an individual program for each client.
+Stuttering correction at different ages involves different strategies.
+What works for a preschooler is useless for a teenager, and an adult needs different emphases.
+We do not use universal templates — we build an individual program for each client.

 |---|---|---|

-Timeframes are approximate and depend on regular attendance (at least twice a week) and completing homework.
-For some clients, stable speech develops in 3-4 months, while for others, the work takes longer.
+Timeframes are approximate and depend on the regularity of sessions (at least twice a week) and completion of homework.
+For some clients, stable speech develops within 3-4 months, while for others, the process takes longer.

-How classes are conducted and how long correction takes
+How sessions are conducted and how long correction takes

 We have structured the process so that the client and parents understand what will happen at each stage.
-Without transparency, stuttering correction turns into an endless process.
+Without transparency, the stuttering correction scheme turns into an endless process.

 The first session lasts 45-60 minutes.
-We take a case history: when the stuttering started, under what circumstances, if there were any injuries, how the birth went.
-We conduct a speech assessment: we ask the client to speak spontaneously, read a text, and retell a story.
+We take a history: when the stuttering began, under what circumstances, whether there were any injuries, how the birth went.
+We conduct a speech assessment: we ask the patient to speak spontaneously, read a text, and retell it.
 We evaluate the type of blocks, their frequency, and the presence of accompanying movements (tics, twitching).
-We check breathing — on inhale and exhale, with and without speech.
-At the end, we give a preliminary prognosis and a correction plan.
-The diagnostic assessment is free — that's our rule.
+We check breathing — on inhalation and exhalation, with and without speech.
+At the end, we provide a preliminary prognosis and a correction plan.
+The assessment is free of charge — that is our rule.

-After the diagnosis, we create a program for 1-3 months.
-The plan includes: session frequency (usually 2-3 times per week), home exercises, and checkpoints (e.g., after a month — assessment of speech fluency).
-For children under 7, the plan necessarily includes work with parents — they learn to respond correctly to stumbles and create a speech-friendly environment at home.
+After diagnosis, we create a program for 1-3 months.
+The plan includes: session frequency (usually 2-3 times per week), home exercises, and checkpoints (e.g., after one month — an assessment of speech fluency).
+For children under 7, the plan necessarily includes work with parents — they learn to respond correctly to stuttering and create a speech-friendly environment at home.
 The plan is adjusted every 4-6 weeks based on interim diagnostic results.

 Session structure